 ‘Tis the season for ghostly tales and things that go bump in the night!
 So to continue our Basingstoke themed blog series, we’ve sourced a few local tales to send shivers down your spine.

 But first, did you know that Halloween is a contraction of All Hallows’ Evening?
 It’s actually a Christian event, celebrating the feast of All Hallows’ Day that remembers the dead including saints (also known as hallows), martyrs and the deceased.

 UK Halloween industry worth in excess of £400 million

 As seventies and eighties kids, the Brevity team spent many an evening hiding behind a floral cushion watching scary movies such as Poltergeist and Nightmare on Elm Street.
 So it comes as no surprise that marketing finally sunk its fangs into the trend and turned Halloween into a commercial money-spinner.
-In 2017, Halloween became the third most lucrative event for retailers behind Christmas and Easter, with us Brits alone spending in excess of £320 million on Halloween merchandise.
+Halloween is the third most lucrative event for retailers behind Christmas and Easter, with us Brits alone spending in excess of £400 million on Halloween merchandise.

 The biggest spenders are of course our friends across the pond, but you may be surprised to learn the origins of trick-and-treating.
 Our marketing team were convinced that trick-or-treating came from the USA, but in fact it only became a tradition in North America during the late 1920’s.
 Going house-to-house, in costume, collecting food at Halloween actually started in Britain and Ireland during the middle ages.